 For those areas where the number of COVID cases remains low and in a decline, there is push to restart “normal” life.
 For most, this means back to work, back to school, back to retail shopping, and back to seeing friends and family.

-Please keep in mind that these thoughts are based on information that I have at this very moment, and things may change as facts change.
+Please keep in mind that these thoughts on plastic surgery post COVID are based on information that I have at this very moment, and things may change as facts change.

 Demand for Cosmetic Procedures is High

 Additionally, during isolation, people may have become more self-critical.
 When we have nothing but time on our hands, sometimes it leads to us analyzing, or over-analyzing, ourselves.
 So, over the past four months, people may have become aware of things that they dislike about themselves and that they would like to change or improve upon.
 Scrolling photo-shopped pictures of Instagram “influencers” all day long certainly is not helping.
-After four months of isolation, sometimes something as simple as a botox injection is what people need to help them feel “normal” again.
+After four months of isolation, sometimes a non surgical plastic surgery as simple as a botox injection is what people need to help them feel “normal” again.

 Now, I am certainly not saying that the social distancing associated with COVID-19 has made people who would never consider having plastic surgery now have plastic surgery.
-But, the circumstances of the last four months have likely help people who have been thinking about having something done finally take the next step.
+But, the circumstances of the last four months have likely helped people who have been thinking about having a plastic surgery finally take the next step.

 So, is it safe and what precautions need to be taken?